 Posted by William Mullane | June 16, 2015

-Hit the “I’m Interested” Button Below to Request a Course in Your Area or At Your Company
+Register for an Upcoming Course Listed Below or Hit the “I’m Interested” Button to Request a Course in Your Area.

 Lean Six Sigma (LSS) is a well-known approach for achieving operational excellence that does more than simply improve production processes.
 LSS combines the process improvement benefits of Lean with the statistical process control (SPC) benefits of Six Sigma.
 It takes advantage of the “value-added” focus of Lean while maintaining the statistical rigors of Six Sigma.
 TechHelp regularly schedules Public LSS Green Belt (LSSGB) Workshop series throughout Idaho.
 Each series includes four full-day training sessions with three weeks between sessions for participants to complete project work that is a key part of the LSSGB program.